The Vancouver International Dance Festival, or VIDF, is an annual festival that celebrates the art of contemporary dance.

 Vancouver’s Annual Dance Festival

-Celebrating its 24th year in 2023, the Vancouver International Dance Festival features both local and internationally-known dance artists.
-The festival usually takes place over three weeks starting in early March.
+The Vancouver International Dance Festival celebrates its 26th year in 2025.
+The event featured both local and internationally-known dance artists, and usually takes place over a few weeks in February and/or March.

-Highlights of the festival most years include the dance performances themselves as well as workshops and other dance-related activities.
+Highlights of the festival most years include the dance performances themselves, and also workshops and other dance-related activities.

 About the VIDF